u-blox/ubxlib/port/platform/common/automation/README.md

 # Introduction
 The files in here are used internally within u-blox to automate testing of `ubxlib`.
 They are not supported externally.
 However, if you find them useful please help yourselves.

+# Up-Coming Changes
+A number of changes are planned to this automated test system including Linux support, use of Docker to create test agents, separation of the build and test processes and introduction of a controller/agent pattern; please expect changes to occur without notice.

+The first of these changes, the controller/agent pattern (AKA MKII), is present in the scripts and described in these files but is not yet in active use.

+# MKII
+The automated test system has undergone an evolution.
+This document describes all of the basics and how to use the automated test system in its MK I form, either locally on your computer, or driven from Jenkins, where Jenkins takes charge of the test agent and runs the tests scripts on the test agent just as you would on your laptop.

+Wrapping the MK I automated test system is a MK II automated test system.
+The MK II automated test system uses [RPyC](https://rpyc.readthedocs.io/) in a controller/agent pattern with many agents and, potentally, more than one controller (i.e. Jenkinses).
+At the lowest level the test agent is the same in the MK I and MK II worlds; adding the complication of the wrapper permits tests to be distributed across many test agents, improving test time by spreading the load.

+[MKII.md](MKII.md) describes the MK II automated test system.

 # Reading The Jenkins Output
 Since much of the test execution is inside these Python scripts the Jenkins level Groovy script `Jenkinsfile` doesn't do a great deal.
-To see how testing has gone look in the Jenkins artifacts for files named `summary.log`.
+To see how testing has gone look in the Jenkins artifacts for files named `summary.txt`.
 There should be one at the top level and another inside the folder for each instance.
-Check the top level `summary.log` to see how the run went.
-The `summary.log` file inside each instance folder contains the portion of the summary for that instance but adds no additional information so, if there is a problem, check the `debug.log` file inside the instance folder for more detailed information.
+Check the top level `summary.txt` to see how the run went.
+The `summary.txt` file inside each instance folder contains the portion of the summary for that instance but adds no additional information so, if there is a problem, check the `debug.txt` file inside the instance folder for more detailed information.

 The best approach to looking for failures is to search for " \*\*\* ", i.e. a space, three asterisks, then a space, in these files.
 Search first in the top-level summary log file to find any failures or warnings and determine which instance caused them.
 When you have determined the instance, go to the directory of that instance, open the debug log file there and search for the same string again to find the failure and warning markers within the detailed trace.